oliverslade/manto-web/README.md

 - Your conversations never touch Manto servers—they go directly from your browser to the AI provider
 - API calls are typically not stored long-term by providers (unlike web app conversations)
 - No conversation history builds up in anyone's system
-- You maintain full control over your data—it lives only on your machine
+- You maintain full control over your data, it lives only on your machine

 ## Core principles